alex81131/42-Cursus/get_next_line/README.md

 # get_next_line
 The aim of this 42 project is to make us code a function that returns a line, read from a file descriptor.

+test.txt and small_test.txt are only for test purposes.

 ### Francinette
 Moulinette doesn't check read_error.txt nor open, error, open tests in fsoares.